emirhanbilgic/knowledge_distillation_replication/README.md

 ## How to Set Up the Environment?

-We used Google Colab in our experiments, to be able to run the code provided by the authors: https://github.com/samuelstanton/gnosis, you first need to set the environment up.
-To do that, run the following code blocks in Colab:

-## How to Set Up the Environment?

 We used Google Colab in our experiments.
 To be able to run the code provided by the authors: [gnosis repository](https://github.com/samuelstanton/gnosis), you first need to set the environment up.
 To do that, run the following code blocks in Colab:

 ```bash